Credit card balances were down in June, pulling back from a strong upward surge the month before, despite an increase in consumer spending

-Revolving debt, which is mainly made up of credit card balances, was down 2.6 percent, on an annualized basis, a far cry from May’s revised 9.1 percent increase, the U.S. Federal Reserve said in its G.19 consumer credit report.
+Revolving debt, which is mainly made up of credit card balances, fell 3.8 percent in June, on an annualized basis, a far cry from May’s revised 9.1 percent increase, the U.S. Federal Reserve said Wednesday in its G.19 consumer credit report.
 The figures are adjusted for seasonal variations.

 The amount of revolving debt was $853.6 billion, compared with a revised $856.3 billion in May, when a one-month surge broke through what had been a holding pattern of essentially flat credit card balances since the end of 2012.